Timea's Kitchen

 Seasoning Thickener With Paprika Powder in the Pot

-Add the cut romaine lettuce leaves to the pot, and mix lightly with a wooden spoon to soften the leaves a little.
+Now, add the cut Romaine lettuce to the pot and mix lightly with a wooden spoon so the leaves are softened and coated in the thickener.

-Put the Cut Lettuce Leaves in the Thickener
+Adding the Cut Lettuce Leaves in the Thickener in the Pot

 Chopped Garlic in the Pot Over the Lettuce